 - Grant and other discount programs to reduce the overall cost, such as financing plans through GC agencies

-How to fund gestational carrier journeys
+How to fund gestational surrogacy

 In recent years, fertility financing has emerged as a flexible option.
 Typically, it can be difficult to obtain a loan without a recognized form of collateral, like your home or car.
 But as new lenders have emerged, there are more flexible options, such as loans with no prepayment penalties and the option to use financing for IVF treatments, pharmaceutical benefits, and GC costs.